 Since ATC is a relatively uncommon disease, large phase III clinical trials of systemic therapies are not possible to perform.
 For that reason, the value of newer therapies, such as taxanes, gemcitabine, and irinotecan; and targeted therapies, such as receptor tyrosine kinase inhibitors, is unknown.

-In May 2018, the US Food and Drug Administration (FDA) approved dabrafenib in combination with trametinib for locally advanced or metastatic ATC with the BRAF V600E mutation in patients with no satisfactory locoregional treatment options.
-Approval was based on the BRF117019 study (NCT02034110), in which 57% of the 23 evaluable patients in the ATC cohort achieved a partial response and 4% reached a complete response; 645 of responses lasted for 6 months or longer.
-BRF117019 was a nine-cohort, multicenter, nonrandomized, open-label trial in patients with rare cancers with the BRAF V600E mutation.[18, 19]
+In 2018, the US Food and Drug Administration (FDA) approved dabrafenib in combination with trametinib for locally advanced or metastatic ATC with the BRAF V600E mutation in patients with no satisfactory locoregional treatment options.
+Approval was based on the ROAR trial (NCT02034110), in which 57% of the 23 evaluable patients in the ATC cohort achieved a partial response and 4% reached a complete response; 645 of responses lasted for 6 months or longer.
+ROAR was a nine-cohort, multicenter, nonrandomized, open-label trial in patients with rare cancers with the BRAF V600E mutation.[22, 23]

 Use surgery to obtain a definitive diagnosis when fine-needle aspiration is unsuccessful.
 Surgery is performed in conjunction with radiation and chemotherapy.
 An early prophylactic tracheostomy may be required for protection of the airway during surgery.